Why use the Multipoint program?

 The surface quality will affect the accuracy when measuring on non-rotating shafts.

 When measuring on a turbine, Multipoint is a must.
-A 360 degree rotation, if possible, with at least 6–8 measurement points will give a high accuracy.
+A 360-degree rotation, if possible, with at least 6–8 measurement points will give a high accuracy.
 In environments with excessive vibrations, the filter will stabilize the readings.
 Since the system measures the rotation by itself, the shaft can be rotated to any position and any number of turns before taking next reading.
 That simplifies a lot in case the shaft has to be rotated with a sling as the shaft may stop rotation anywhere.
 Make sure that any drag from the sling is removed before taking each reading.
 The quality of the result can of course also be checked with the built-in analysis feature.

 Subscribe to our newsletter